NEW RULES, NEW PLAYERS, AND NEW RISKS

 Advertising

-What is being sold?
+What is sold?

 The seller currently sells nothing.

-The sector is creating an atmosphere of customer goodwill.
+The sector is creating an atmosphere of customer goodwill

 Cash Derivative and Bonds